grrr-amsterdam/gulpfile/README.md

 ---

 ## Contributing
 To make changes to this gulpfile, it's best to replace the installed package in a real project with a locally linked development version.
 This can be done with both yarn or npm.
 We use yarn in this example; for npm check the [npm docs](https://docs.npmjs.com/cli/link) .
-Inside the root of the `grrr-gulpfile` repo, run:
+Inside the root of the repo, run:
 ```
 yarn link
 ```
 Inside the root of the project you want to test the gulpfile, run:
 ```
-yarn link grrr-gulpfile
+yarn link @grrr/gulpfile
 ```
 When you're done, you can publish the changes on `npm` and unlink the development version by running the following inside the project:
 ```
-yarn unlink grrr-gulpfile
+yarn unlink @grrr/gulpfile
 yarn install
 ```